 Tradebox integrates with Sage Accounts using the Sage Data Objects (SDO) tools.
 As of Sage v24.1 this option is enabled by default.
 If you're running an earlier version of Sage or you're not sure which version you're on, click here for our guide to enabling third party integration.

 Tradebox One requires two exclusive users to be set up in Sage.
 To create new users in Sage you will need to be logged into Sage with the Manager logon.
 In Sage versions 26 and below go to Settings > Access Rights and create the following two user logons with Full Access.

-In Sage version 27, go to Settings > User Management > Users.
+In Sage version 27 and above, go to Settings > User Management > Users.
 Create two new users: